paradoxxxzero/paradoxxxzero.github.io/_posts/2014-02-28-butterfly.markdown

 #### Access from a remote machine

 You can set the bind host with `butterfly.server.py --host="0.0.0.0"` which will allow other users to connect to your terminal.
 A password will be asked but IT IS NOT SECURE!
-So it's recommended as of know to run this only on local network for testing purposes.
+So it's recommended as of now to run this only on local network for testing purposes.

 #### Run a specific shell